qarbondev/Open-Fire-Service-Shell/README.md

 ![Props](https://user-images.githubusercontent.com/18084644/66503499-4e034100-eabf-11e9-8451-cf7e2e7fa97b.PNG)

 ### Reserving a blueprint and creating the chat room for the sandbox
 Reserve your blueprint.
 Once Active, you should create a chatroom for the sandbox using the "Create Sandbox Chat Room" command.
 Notice in the Spark client and/or the OpenFire Server web GUI, there is now a new Group Chat room.
 The owner will be set as the admin user defined in the service properties for OpenFire.
 The members will reflect the permitted users of the sandbox.
-It is important that all users that need access to this chat room should be made Permitted Users.
+It is important that all users that need access to this chat room should be made Permitted Users including the current user.

 ![Sandbox Name](https://user-images.githubusercontent.com/18084644/66499702-3b393e00-eab8-11e9-91c5-756ebc351ed9.PNG)